lockf(3c): Minor formatting issues in man page

 EINVAL The function argument is not one of F_LOCK, F_TLOCK, F_TEST, or F_ULOCK; or size plus the current file offset is less than 0.
 EOVERFLOW The offset of the first, or if size is not 0 then the last, byte in the requested section cannot be represented correctly in an object of type off_t.

-Updated by William Dowling almost 6 years ago
+Updated by William Dowling over 6 years ago

 - % Done changed from 30 to 50